xlwings/xlwings/docs/onedrive_sharepoint.rst

-.. warning:: **xlwings only works with OneDrive and SharePoint files that are synced to a local folder!** This means that both, the Excel and Python file, need to show the green check in the File Explorer/Finder as status---a cloud will not work.
+.. warning:: **xlwings only works with OneDrive and SharePoint files that are synced to a local folder!** This means that both, the Excel and Python file, need to show the green check mark in the File Explorer/Finder as status---a cloud icon will not work.

 OneDrive (Personal)
 -------------------